johnsturgeon/blog/myblog/_posts/2024-05-21-proxmox-install-steps.markdown

 * Plug USB into front panel Dell R430
 * Start up
 * F11 to select "One shot boot front USB"
-* Install (I chose to format NVMe zfs RAID0, that will effect your boot config later)
+* Install (I chose to format ext4, if you choose zfs that will affect your boot config later)

 #  Clover Bootloader (for NVMe)

-* Somebody on the Proxmox Forum wrote an excellent overview of preparing the clover bootloader.[^1]
+Somebody on the Proxmox Forum wrote an excellent overview of preparing the clover bootloader.[^1]
   * Follow those^^ instructions for creating and using your CLOVER boot USB.
   * Then come back here.. you can see my notes below as I followed the process